What is AWS DevOps?

 Those organizations who are just embracing DevOps practices and continuous integration should also look into helpful AWS microservices such as:

 Lambda enables you to deploy code without building a traditional infrastructure from the ground.
-All you have to do is upload app source code, and the rest is configured in line with the provided usage and scaling rules.
+All you have to do is upload the app source code, and the rest is configured in line with the provided usage and scaling rules.

 Amazon EC2 Container Service (ECS)